henrikgb/kitespots-react-ui/README.md

    npm install
    npm run dev
 2. **Backend Setup**:
-- Set up Azure Function App and configure it with your OpenWeatherMap API key.
+- Set up Azure Function App and configure it with your Meteomatics API username and password.
 - Ensure the Azure blob storage connection is properly set up.

 ## Features